 Object detection: what is it?

-Object detection is a cutting-edge technology in machine machine learning and deep learning that enables computers to identify and locate objects in images or videos with precision.
+Object detection is a cutting-edge technology in πŸ”— machine learning and deep learning that enables computers to accurately identify and locate objects within images or videos.
 It belongs to a branch of artificial intelligence called "Computer Vision".

 Object detection computer programs aim to reproduce the complex processes of human vision through a variety of training data and the orchestration of complex algorithms: machines perceive and understand the visual world with a level of precision and sophistication previously reserved exclusively for human perception.